-Task Type and Description of Task Skills in Working Scientifically Knowledge and Understand ing Overall Weightin g Outcomes Due Date Skills Assessment This task assesses skills in working scientifically and a small amount of knowledge and understanding content.
-Tasks could include analysing and processing data and information, planning and conducting practical investigations, research and problem solving.
-A small number of questions assessing knowledge and understanding is included.
-25% 5% 30% BIO11/12-1- 7, BIO11-8 Term 1, Week 8 Depth Study A range of task types may be used for the formal assessment of a student's depth study.
-Examples include a written report, digital or multimedia products, data analysis, practical investigations or fieldwork.
+Type and Description of Task Skills in Working Scientifically Knowledge and Understanding Overall Weighting Outcomes Due Date 1.
+Depth Study A range of task types may be used for the formal assessment of a student's depth study.
+Examples include a written report, digital or multimedia products, data analysis, practical investigations, fieldwork, or unseen timed responses.
 The task type will be finalised prior to the commencement of the depth study in class.
-20% 10% 30% BIO11/12-1- 7 BIO11-10 Term 2, Week 8 Yearly Examinatio n This task is a formal written examination comprising objective response questions and questions that require students to write short and extended responses.
-The task assesses a broad range of course content and outcomes, including skills in working scientifically and will replicate the timing and structure of the HSC examination.
-15% 25% 40% BIO11/12-1- 7 BIO11-8- 11 Term 3, Weeks 8-9 60% 40% 100%
+25% 5% 30% BIO11/12- 1,2,4,7 BIO11-8 Term 1 Week 9 2.
+Skills Assessment This task assesses skills in working scientifically and a small amount of knowledge and understanding content.
+Tasks could include analysing and processing data and information, planning and conducting practical investigations, and scientific problem solving.
+Skills are assessed in the context of the knowledge and understanding covered.
+25% 5% 30% BIO11/12- 3,5,6 BIO11-8,9 Term 2 Week 9 3.
+Yearly Examination This task is a formal written examination comprising objective response questions and questions that require students to write short and extended responses.
+The task assesses a broad range of course content and outcomes, including skills in working scientifically and knowledge and understanding.
+It will cover the entire scope of the Year 11 course.
+10% 30% 40% BIO11/12- 1-7 BIO11- 8-11 Term 3 Weeks 8-9 60% 40% 100%

-Year 11 Assessment Schedule: 2020 Business ss Studies 2 Unit -- -------------------
+Year 11 Assessment Schedule: 2024 Business Studies 2 Unit ------------------------------ ------ ------------------------- --------

-Task Type and Description of Task Knowledge and understanding of course content Stimulus- based skills Inquiry and research Communication of business information, ideas and issues in appropriate forms Overall Weighting Outcomes Due Date Business Report Students will be provided with a stimulus based business situation where they will be required to respond in business report format.
+Type and Description of Task Knowledge and understanding of course content Stimulus- based skills Inquiry and research Communication of business information, ideas and issues in appropriate forms Overall Weighting Outcomes Due Date 1.
+Business Report Students will be provided with a stimulus-based business situation where they will be required to respond in business report format.
 Students will integrate the stimulus into their response addressing a range of requirements.
-10% 10% 5% 25% P1, P2, P4, P5, P6, P7, P8, P9 Term 1, Week 8 Business Plan Students will form into a pair to develop and create a business plan on a hypothetical business.
+10% 10% 5% 25% P1, P2, P4, P5, P6, P7, P8, P9 Term 1 Week 10 2.
+Business Plan Students will form into a pair to develop and create a business plan on a hypothetical business.
 The plan will be written in report format and requires students to build on their theoretical knowledge through practically applying it.
-10% 20% 5% 35% P1, P3, P4, P6, P7, P8, P9, P10 Term 3 Week 5 Yearly Examination The examination will cover theory from all three topics: The Nature of Business, Business Management and Business Planning.
+10% 20% 5% 35% P1, P3, P4, P6, P7, P8, P9, P10 Term 2 Week 9 3.
+Yearly Examination The examination will cover theory from all three topics: The Nature of Business, Business Management and Business Planning.
 The format of the examination will be: multiple choice, short answer and a report question.
-20% 10% 10% 40% P1, P2, P3, P4, P5, P6, P7, P8, P9, P10 Term 3, Week 9 question.
-40% 20% 20% 20% 100% l
+20% 10% 10% 40% P1, P2, P3, P4, P5, P6, P7, P8, P9, P10 Term 3 Week 9 quotion 40% 20% 20% 20% 100% 1